 The Malaysian Sustainable Palm Oil (MSPO) standard is a national certification standard created by the Malaysian Government and developed with input from stakeholders in the palm oil industry.

-Today, all of our mills and estates in Malaysia have successfully obtained the MSPO Certificates, most recently our newly acquired plantation, Tanarata Estate, in April 2022.
-We are now in the midst of aligning our compliance towards the revised MSPO P&C 2022 in preparation for external audits in the third quarter of 2023.
-All refineries in Malaysia shall be certified against the revised MSPO P&C 2022 before 1 January 2024, and in this connection, our Sustainability Team has initiated the preparation of sites and documentation in line with the new MSPO P&C for refineries.
+Today, all of our mills and estates in Malaysia have successfully obtained the MSPO Certificates, and we are in the midst of aligning our compliance towards the revised MSPO P&C 2022 in preparation for external audits in 2024 based on the revised timeline by MPOCC.

+For the refineries, our Sustainability Team has initiated the preparation of sites and documentation in line with the new MSPO P&C for refineries which stipulates that all refineries in Malaysia shall be certified against the revised MSPO P&C 2022 by 2024.